lqez/shy-navbar/README.md

 Navigation bar is a common design asset used widely in web site design.
 But it is - **sometimes** - not so handy,

  - When it just stucked at top : Scrolling up to the bar in long long page makes me crazy.
- - When it had `position:fixed` : My phone screen size is not so tall.
+ - When it had `position:fixed` : But my phone screen size is not so tall.

 Sounds familiar? then just add `shy-navbar` into your one.